patsuckow/pomodorotimer/README.md

 generation of an end time signal.
 Displays a push notification on Linux and Mac OS X. Pomodoro Technique - [see](https://en.wikipedia.org/wiki/Pomodoro_Technique)

+We call the program from any directory in the console and set the countdown time:
 ![Peek 2019-12-29 23-57](https://user-images.githubusercontent.com/12321741/71562830-ff9a8880-2a96-11ea-954f-24b6de496a1f.gif)

+When the time ends, a sound signal will be played and it is proposed to enter a new countdown time:
 ![Peek 2019-12-30 21-44](https://user-images.githubusercontent.com/12321741/71595788-16e87d00-2b4e-11ea-94d5-8a27e91615c7.gif)

 ## How to install: